-Since 2020, Apple has been working to eliminate Intel chips by transitioning the entire Mac lineup to Apple silicon chips, and 2022 is expected to be the year when the transition is completed.
-One of the major Mac lines still using Intel chips is the Mac Pro, but a refreshed model is in the works for 2022.
+Since 2020, Apple has been working to eliminate Intel chips by transitioning the entire Mac lineup to Apple silicon chips, and 2023 is expected to be the year when the transition is completed.
+One of the major Mac lines still using Intel chips is the Mac Pro, but a refreshed model is in the works.

 This guide covers everything that we know about Apple's plans for the updated Mac Pro.